Matildadl/easyrecipe1/README.md

 Sign Up Page: Join our community!
 Users can sign up for a personalized account, unlocking additional features such as saving favorite recipes and receiving updates on new content.

+Navbar:
+Recipe, About and Sign up.

+Recipe- First page with one simple recipe for a healthy meal.
+About- About the owner of the website and her vision about the website. sign up- sign up for more recipies.

+Footer - here is the Social media-links: Facebook, Instagram, Twitter and Youtube.

+Future Features:
+1. add more recipies on website, even categoris for different proteins and ingredients.
+2. people who signed up will get weekly updates with new recipies and can also send in pictures and their own recipes that can be added to the website
+3. open up a gallery with pictures of the food.
+4. add videos and video-tutorials how to cook.

 here is my wireframe for the project: